neelts/figma-split-vectors/README.md

-# Figma Split Vectors plugin
+# Figma Split Vectors Plugin

 Tired of copying vector parts to customize them?
 Try this plugin to speedup your work!